robshape/dotfiles/Vim.md

-# Vim (with tmux)
+# Vim

-Keyboard shortcuts and commands for Vim inside tmux.
+Keyboard shortcuts and commands for Vim, tmux, and GNU Readline.

 ## Vim